-- 8. CC The responsibility for the collection and reporting of fines, costs, and restitution lies with the clerks of circuit and district courts and the attorney for the Commonwealth, as outlined in §§19.2-348, 19.2-349, 19.2-354, and 19.2-358 of the Code of Virginia.
-Agencies that monitor or facilitate the payment of restitution may not accept direct payment (in the name of the agency, agency staff, or directly related entity) for any such obligations. - 9.
-Supervision may be transferred between local agencies established and operated under the authority of the CCCA or PSA only.
-For probation, this includes locally operated CCCA agencies and those contracted with by an authorized Administrative and Fiscal Agent.
-For pretrial services, this includes locally operated PSA agencies and those contracted by an authorized Administrative and Fiscal Agent. - 10.
-The PTCC case management system must be fully utilized.
-Full utilization includes the use of all modules and sub-modules AND all data elements as they apply to each defendant and probationer even if they are not underlined.
-PTCC must be the primary data source for defendant and probationer records management information and case management activities.
-If there are any questions or issues, send an email to the PTCC Help Desk ptcchelp@dcjs.virginia.gov. - 11.
-PT Pretrial services agencies may assist adult specialty courts (e.g. drug courts) operating within their jurisdiction with the assessment and supervision of pretrial defendants. - 12.
-PT All pretrial services agencies must conduct a risk assessment using the Virginia Pretrial Risk Assessment Instrument (VPRAI) as part of the pretrial investigation as identified in the VPRAI manual. - 13.
-CC All local probation agencies must conduct a risk and needs screening using the Modified Offender Screening Tool (MOST) and, if indicated, an assessment using the Offender Screening Tool (OST) on all probation placements.
-The results of the assessment must be used to inform supervision services for probationers. - 14.
-PT Except for the currently approved agencies, state funding shall not be used to contract for pretrial services with a private provider.
-Service providers must be a local unit of government and have criminal justice agency status as defined by §9.1-101 of the Code of Virginia.

-- 15. PT The collection of intervention and/or supervision fees, including fees for drug testing and confirmation, from pretrial defendants for pretrial supervision is prohibited. - 16.
+- 10. PT Pretrial services agencies may assist adult specialty courts or dockets operating within their jurisdiction with the assessment and supervision of pretrial defendants. - 11.
+PT All pretrial services agencies must conduct a risk assessment using the Virginia Pretrial Risk Assessment Instrument (VPRAI) as part of the pretrial investigation as identified in the VPRAI manual. - 12.
+CC All local probation agencies must conduct a risk and needs screening using the Modified Offender Screening Tool (MOST) and, if indicated, an assessment using the Offender Screening Tool (OST) on all probationers placed on supervision.
+The results of the assessment must be used to inform supervision and services for probationers. - 15.
+PT Pretrial services may not be provided by private organizations with the exception of those that were doing so on or before July 1, 1995.
+Service providers must be a local unit of government and have criminal justice agency status as defined by §9.1-101 of the Code of Virginia. - 16.
+PT The collection of intervention and/or supervision fees, including fees for drug testing and confirmation, from pretrial defendants for pretrial supervision is prohibited. - 17.
 PT Pretrial services agencies funded with state funds shall not accept referrals specifically for: - a. the purpose of evaluating a defendant's performance on supervision or treatment, - b. an extended period of time for an assessment, evaluation or community service hours, - c. a specified period of pretrial supervision established by court order, - d. any period of supervision following trial as a condition of any case taken under advisement, deferred judgment, or a deferred proceeding where the court does not make a finding of guilt (commonly referred to as "pretrial diversion"), - e. where there is a an "accord and satisfaction" agreement, or - f. defendants appealing their conviction or sentence in circuit court